arrenree/KDB-Problem-Sets/README.md

 1 -1 0 -1 1
 ```

-[QSQL 11.1] add in new col called direction which calcs the signum deltas of price
+[QSQL 9.11] 1.
+Add in new col called direction which calcs the signum deltas of price

 ```q
 select from trade